Slowsort

 Slowsort is a sorting algorithm.
-It is of humorous nature and not useful.
+It is of humorous nature and not useful for practical applications.
 It is a reluctant algorithm based on the principle of multiply and surrender (a parody formed by taking the opposites of divide and conquer).
 It was published in 1984 by Andrei Broder and Jorge Stolfi in their paper "Pessimal Algorithms and Simplexity Analysis" (a parody of optimal algorithms and complexity analysis).